MicrosoftDocs/power-platform/power-platform/alm/extend-pipelines.md

 - **Catalog**: Microsoft Dataverse Common
 - **Category**: Power Platform Pipelines
 - **Table name**: (none)
 - **Action name**: Select an option from the list.
 Pipelines provide the following custom actions that produce a trigger in Power Automate cloud flows.
-Approval and PreDeployment related events only trigger when the corresponding extension is enabled.
+Approval and OnPreDeployment* related events only trigger when the corresponding extension is enabled.
-  1.  `OnDeploymentRequested`
+  `OnDeploymentRequested`
-  1.  `OnApprovalStarted`
+  `OnApprovalStarted`
-  1.  `OnApprovalCompleted`
+  `OnApprovalCompleted`
-  1.  `OnPreDeploymentStarted`
+  `OnPreDeploymentStarted`
-  1.  `OnPreDeploymentCompleted`
+  `OnPreDeploymentCompleted`
-  1.  `OnDeploymentStarted`
+  `OnDeploymentStarted`
-  1.  `OnDeploymentCompleted`
+  `OnDeploymentCompleted`

+Below is an example screenshot of a trigger.

 :::image type="content" source="media/pipelines-triggers.png" alt-text="Pipelines triggers in Power Automate":::